-For information about connecting SCSI devices, refer to the SCSI documentation on the Ready-to-Configure Utility Program CD.
+For further information on the SCSI interface, including instructions for installing and configuring SCSI devices, refer to the SCSI documentation provided on the Ready-to-Configure Utility Program CD that comes with IntelliStation M Pro computers.
 Also refer to Installing Options in Your IntelliStation M Pro.